HomeBlog Home

 4. School System

 If you relocate to a different state with school-aged children, the local school system and access to quality higher education opportunities are important considerations.
+Visit school websites, read recent parent reviews, and, if possible, schedule tours of schools in neighborhoods you are considering.

 The quality of the school district makes a big difference, and a good school can make the transition to a new area and the interruption of friendships easier.
 Moving to a state known for its good education system will ensure that your family will have only the best when it comes to learning.

 Raleigh is part of the Wake County Public School System, the largest public school district in North Carolina.
-Home to a total of 198 schools and teaching over 159,000 students, the schools in Raleigh and the Triangle are known to be top-notch.
+Home to a total of 191 schools and teaching over 161,000 students, the schools in Raleigh and the Triangle are known to be top-notch.

 kids in classroom learning and answering questions